LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/introducing-the-enhanced-report-builder.md

 ![](img/new-look-and-feel.png)

 ### Access
-The Analytics Builder can be accessed through the quick launch menu which is located on the bottom left of the navigation panel.
+The Analytics Builder can be accessed through the Quick Launch menu which is located on the bottom left of the navigation panel.

 ### Navigation
 Dashboard navigation is performed at the top of each dashboard.
 There are headings for each panel inside the sheet for effective use.